mikehardy/buildcache-action/README.md

 - installs it in your project directory as `buiildcache/bin/buildcache`
 - makes symoblic links from `buildcache` to `clang` and `clang++`
 - adds that directory to your `$GITHUB_PATH` for future steps
-- configures the cache for the directory `.buildcache` in your project directory
+- configures the cache directory (defaults to `.buildcache` in your project directory if not set via environment variable)
-- configures buildcache for 500MB of cache storage
+- configures buildcache storage limit (defaults to 500MB if not set via environment variable)
 - restores previous caches, and at the end saves the current one
-- turns on `BUILDCACHE_DEBUG=2` for basic troubleshooting and gives you `upload_buildcache_log` param to upload it
+- turns on `BUILDCACHE_DEBUG=2` if not set in environment variable
+- will upload debug log if `BUILDCACHE_DEBUG` is not -1 and if `upload_buildcache_log` is true
 - zeros cache stats by default after restore, so you get clean stats per-run, `zero_buildcache_stats` can disable it

 ## Things that don't work